webreactor/rmq-dump/Readme.md

 - proerties
 - headers

-When you load them back it creates temporary exchange in order to put message to destination queue qith original routing key.
-That means in properties on loaded message original exchenge will be replaced with temporary name.

-All messages are sent to STDOUT so pipe it to file you want to store them.

 During processing the programm uses STDERR to show status.

-If you cake about message order do `tac dump.json > good_dump.json`.
+If you care about message order do `tac dump.json > good_dump.json`.
 Because they stored in way for queue returned them.

+Since it stores messages in json lines format.
+Use `wc -l dump.json` to get how many messages in a dump file.

+**Loading**

 Loading process expects messages from STDIN.
 Use examples below.

-Since it stores messages in json lines format.
-Use `wc -l dump.json` to get how many messages in the file.
+When you load them back it creates temporary exchange in order to put message to destination queue qith original routing key.
+That means in properties of loaded message original exchange will be replaced with temporary name.

+Loading is a good place to apply `--alter` filters that can modify destination vhost or queue name.

+Only specified source vhost, queue name can be loaded using `-vhost` from a big dump.

+rmq-dump can be piped to another rmq-dump that allows copy messages qithout storing them.

 ### Build and Install

 `make && make install`

 ### Usage